 SmartRate™ gives you a discount at 3¢ per kWh on your June through September monthly rate, or the equivalent of 23% off your Tier 1 usage.
 In exchange, you pay a surcharge of 60¢ per kWh for your 2-7PM usage for between 9 and 15 PG&E SmartDays™, May through October.
 With SmartRate automatic bill protection, your first summer is risk free.

 PG&E will notify you the business day before a SmartDay by SMS text message, email, or the phone you provide to us, so you can use less electricity on the SmartDay, 2-7PM.
 It’s that simple.
-For existing SmartRate customers, please visit our SmartDay Event Notification Preferences page to update your information.
+For existing SmartRate customers, please log in to your My Energy account to update your notification preferences.
+Haven't set up your My Energy account yet?
+Visit My Energy to enroll or use our SmartDay Event Notification Preferences page to update your information.

 Try it Risk Free